- evolve a high-nurturance stepfamily

 - i.e. all people living regularly in each of your minor and adult

 children's homes.
 The adults in each minor child's home/s are your

 biasing your answers, each of you mates do this worksheet alone.

-conclusions until you both have completed this and the two related
+conclusions until you both have completed this and the right-time

 this worksheet.
 The process of